MistyCommunity/Documentation/src/content/docs/apps/blockly.md

 1. Make sure Misty and your computer are on the same Wi-Fi network and that your computer has Bluetooth turned on.
 2. [Open up Blockly](http://blockly.mistyrobotics.com) in a browser window.
 3. Enter the IP address of your robot in Blockly and click **Connect**.
 You can get Misty's IP address from the **Info** tab in the companion app.
-The **Connect** button should change to **Connected**. **Note:** If you cannot connect, double-check that Misty and your computer are on the same WiFi network.
+The **Connect** button should change to **Connected**. **Note:** If you cannot connect, double-check that Misty and your computer are on the same Wi-Fi network.
 If necessary, reload the page.
 4. Open your browser's JavaScript console.
 Misty has some Blockly commands for which the results are shown in the console.
 For Chrome, select **View** > **Developer** > **JavaScript Console**.
 For Safari, go to **Preferences...**, then click the checkbox for **Show Develop menu in menu bar**, then go to the **Develop** menu and select **Show JavaScript Console**.
 If the Blockly controls disappear when you open the JavaScript console, select the icon in the upper left side of the page to display them again. ![Blockly window showing hamburger menu and open JavaScript console](../../../assets/images/blockly_js_console.png)
 5. Select a simple Misty-specific block such as "ChangeEyes" (in the "Display" category).
 6. Test that Blockly is set up by clicking **Run** and seeing how Misty reacts. **Note:** After clicking **Run**, there may be a short delay before Misty initially reacts.
 When multiple block commands are run in a row, by default there is no delay between commands.
 You can use the "Pause" block to add a delay between commands when running multiple commands in a row.